-PARIS — The US presented to defense ministers of core partner nations a military campaign aimed at toppling Islamic State and asked for further contributions to speed up and widen the coalition effort, Defense Secretary Ash Carter said Wednesday.
+PARIS — The US presented to defense ministers of core partner nations a military campaign aimed at toppling Islamic State and asked for further national contributions to speed up and widen the coalition effort, Defense Secretary Ash Carter said today Wednesday.

 Carter and French Defense Minister Jean-Yves Le Drian co-chaired a meeting with counterparts from Australia, Britain, Germany, Italy and the Netherlands, with US officials presenting the plan to eject the jihadist fighters from their headquarters in Raqqa, Syria and Mosul, Iraq, and to maintain that planned defeat.

 "We discussed military campaign requirements to expand efforts against ISIL/Daesh and committed to work together with other military and non-military contributors to fill these requirements," the seven countries said in a joint statement.